 In reality, retributive justice cannot be replaced by restorative justice or a humanist philosophy.
 Since the creation of the legislation, restorative justice has incorporated a humanist philosophy.
-It is a component of the criminal justice system as well as a judge's conscience when serving on a panel of judges.
+It is a system as well as a judge's conscience when serving on a panel of judges.
 Third, by challenging the legitimacy of decisions and acting as a check on judges' consciences, the humanist approach is not a brand-new dimension of consideration that is introduced outside the criminal justice system.
 The law already states that the judge bases his or her choice on conscience.
 Considering human growth when it comes to criminal law has more advantages than using corporal punishment.
 Then, from a criminal standpoint, restorative justice can exist with humanist pressure.
 Because it involves all pertinent parties, considers victims' needs, acknowledges harm and violence, reintegrates pertinent parties into society, and motivates and encourages offenders to accept responsibility, restorative justice cannot be separated from the judicial process and must be integrated with retributive justice.
 A number of factors can be taken into account, including the fact that the completion of a good legal process is placed more on the quality aspect and does not give a quantity target at the operational level, but instead seeks solutions to the delay in completing the process, and places more emphasis on prevention than handling cases within the framework of the law enforcement function (Nikki D'Souza, 2021).

-Government Regulation Number 43 of 2017 and Regulation Number 7 of 2018 concerning the Provision of Compensation, Restitution, and Victims to Witnesses and Victims, for instance, include specific regulations governing the treatment of children.
-Restitution is when the offender or a third party pays the victim and his family money.
+Besides Sovernment Regulation Number 43 of 2017 and Regulation Number 7 of 2018 concerning Provision of Compensation, Restitution and Victims to Witnesses and Victims, it also pontains special regulations governing the treatment of children.
 According to this law, victims are entitled to restitution in the form of compensation for lost property or income, losses attributable to suffering that was directly caused by criminal acts, and/or payment for medical expenses or costs of psychiatric or medical care (Pristiwiyanto, 2020).
 In contrast to the idea of restorative justice, where the implementation of compensation can still be carried out without having to be based on a judge's decision that has legal force, there are weaknesses in restorative justice where it has not been determined.
 Restitution can only be implemented in the application of juvenile crime based on a judge's decision that has permanent legal force.
 Restitution has not turned into a mandatory criminal punishment and is still simply an option if the crime's perpetrator does not wish to pay the compensation.
-The use of legal certainty in restorative justice